awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-delete-ec2-security-group.md

 **Description**

-The AWSConfigRemediation\-DeleteUnusedSecurityGroup Automation document deletes the security group you specify in the `GroupId` parameter\.
+The AWSConfigRemediation\-DeleteUnusedSecurityGroup runbook deletes the security group you specify in the `GroupId` parameter\.
 If you attempt to delete a security group that is associated with an Amazon Elastic Compute Cloud \(Amazon EC2\) instance, or is referenced by another security group, the automation fails\.
 This automation does not delete a default security group\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-DeleteUnusedSecurityGroup)